 If a person requests a copy of the Privacy Policy in a particular form, the School must take such steps as are reasonable in the circumstances to give the person or body a copy in that form.
-(APP 1.6)
+(APP 1.6).

-- It is important that a Privacy Policy (or similar document) be made widely available (including to employees and contractors). - In addition, it is important that where policies are in place (eg. policies in respect of confidentiality or Internet and email usage) that these policies are adequately enforced.
+- 1.16 It is important that a Privacy Policy (or similar document) be made widely available (including to employees and contractors). - In addition, it is important that where policies are in place (e.g., policies in respect of confidentiality or Internet and email usage) that these policies are adequately enforced.

 - Adopt a Privacy Policy which expresses, in plain language, the School's policy or policies on its management of personal information.
 An 'up-to-date' Privacy Policy should be one that is a 'living document' and is reviewed regularly.
 It would be sensible to diarise a review at least once every 12 months.
-The APP Guidelines provide that, 'at a minimum, a clearly expressed policy should be easy to understand (avoiding jargon, legalistic and inhouse terms), easy to navigate, and only include information that is relevant to the management of personal information by the entity'. - 6.5.2 Draft a Privacy Policy (an example is at Annexure 2) which covers the following issues: - the kinds of personal information the School collects and how it collects this information; - (b) sharing and disclosing information (internally, to 'related Schools', to third parties);

-- (c) access and correction of information;

-- (d) direct marketing;

-- (e) the transfer of information overseas;

-- (f) storage of information;

-- (g) any exemptions in the Privacy Act that apply; and
+The APP Guidelines provide that, 'at a minimum, a clearly expressed policy should be easy to understand (avoiding jargon, legalistic and in-house terms), easy to navigate, and only include information that is relevant to the management of personal information by the entity'. - Draft a Privacy Policy (an example 119 is at Annexure 5) which covers the following issues: - (a) the kinds of personal information the School collects and how it collects this information; - (b) the purpose of collection; - (c) how any why personal information is used, shared and disclosed; - (d) access and correction of information; - (e) direct marketing; - (f) the disclosure of information overseas (including listing countries if practicable to specify); - (g) storage and management of information; - (h) any exemptions in the Privacy Act that apply; and - (i) complaints.

-- (h) complaints.

-- The draft Privacy Policy at Annexure 2 is intended to comply with APP 1 and can be adapted as required by the School.
-Not only can this Privacy Policy be used to help inform individuals about the practices of the School in relation to personal information, but it can also serve as a guide to the School's staff as to the standard to be applied in respect of handling personal information and ensure consistency in the School's approach to information privacy.

-- 6.5.4 Make the Privacy Policy available on the School's website and draw attention to it when collecting personal information.
+- 1.20 The example Privacy Policy at Annexure 5 is intended to comply with APP 1 and can be adapted as required by the School.
+Not only can this Privacy Policy be used to help inform individuals about the practices of the School in relation to personal information, but it can also serve as a guide to the School's staff as to the standard to be applied in respect of handling personal information and ensure consistency in the School's approach to information privacy. - Make the Privacy Policy available 1 21 on the School's website and draw attention to it when collecting personal information (i.e. by referring to it in a privacy collection notice).